Dorothea Biehl

-Charlotta Dorothea Biehl (June 2, 1731 – May 17, 1788) was a Danish author, playwright and translator.
+Charlotte Dorothea Biehl (June 2, 1731 – May 17, 1788) was a Danish author, playwright, letter writer and translator.

 Biography

 Charlotta Dorothea Biehl was born in Copenhagen, Denmark.
 Her parents were Christian Æmilius Biehl and Sophie Hedevig Brøer.
 At an early age, she learned to read and write in both the Danish and German languages from her maternal grandfather, Hans Brøer, who died when she was eight years old.
 After his death, her parents forbade her to read, and when her grandmother also died in 1746, she had to become a maid in 1747.
 In 1755, her father became a secretary at the Royal Danish Academy of Fine Arts.